McPringle/apus/README.md

 ### Plugin Development

 Everyone is welcome to contribute a plugin themselves.
 The implementation is very simple.
-There are two types of plugins `ConferencePlugin` and `SocialPlugin`.
+There are two types of plugins: `ConferencePlugin` and `SocialPlugin`.
 For a new plugin, a new package is created under `swiss.fihlon.apus.plugin.conference` or `swiss.fihlon.apus.plugin.social`, based on the plugin type.
 The implementation is carried out in this new package.
 Implement one of these two interfaces depending on the plugin type you want to contribute.

 If your implementation requires a configuration, the package `swiss.fihlon.apus.configuration` must be extended accordingly.
 Default settings belong in the file `application.properties` and the corresponding schema is stored in `additional-spring-configuration-metadata.json`.
 Of course, `README.md` must also be adapted.